 So tube mics came back, pioneered by Groove Tubes, until now most serious microphone manufacturers have at least one tube condenser mic in their line—some astonishingly affordable, others up there with the moon and stars.

 I’m an old tube guy who’s been preaching the vacuum gospel for thirty years, but I have to say that I think all three technologies—tube, FET/transformer, and FET/transformerless—have been used in excellent microphones.
 I own all three, I use all three, and all three are capable of being the right mic at the right time.

-I’ve limited myself to microphones that are available now, not vintage units whose prices are measured by the carat.
-Those deserve an article all their own—one of these days perhaps I’ll write one.
+I’ve limited myself to microphones that are still available now, they may be decades old, but I have steered clear of vintage units whose prices are measured by the carat.
+Those deserve an article all their own.

 The de facto pickup pattern for project studio mics is cardioid.
 It’s not always the best choice, but it’s the most common one (yet another article!); unless I say otherwise, mics listed here should be presumed cardioid.